syncfusion-content/wpf-docs/wpf/Diagram/Swimlane/Phase.md

 ## Dynamically add phase to Swimlane

- You can add the a phase at runtime by using the `Add` and `Remove` method of the [`SfDiagram.Phases`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SwimlaneViewModel~Phases.html) Collection.
-The following code example illustrates how to add and remove phase at run time.
+ You can add the a phase at runtime by using the `Add` and `Remove` method of the [`SfDiagram.Phases`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SwimlaneViewModel~Phases.html) collection.
+The following code example explains how to add and remove phase at run time.

 {% tabs %}
 {% highlight xaml %}